Think Natively: Unlocking Multilingual Reasoning with Consistency-Enhanced Reinforcement Learning: Conclusion

 \section{Conclusion}

-In this paper, we design a Language Consistency reward to strictly enforce input-output language consistency and a Cross-lingual Thinking Alignment reward to further improve answer accuracy.
-Additionally, we train M-Thinker with a systematic training procedure incorporating cold-start SFT, rejection sampling, and iterative RL training.
-Experimental results on the MMATH and PolyMath show that our M-Thinker-1.5B/7B models exhibit excellent multilingual reasoning performance.
+In this paper, we design a Language Consistency reward to strictly enforce input-output language consistency and a Cross-lingual Thinking Alignment reward to further improve the accuracy of multilingual answers.
+Additionally, we train M-Thinker-1.5B/4B/7B models with a systematic training procedure incorporating cold-start SFT, rejection sampling, and iterative RL training.
+Experimental results on the MMATH and PolyMath show that our M-Thinker models exhibit excellent multilingual reasoning performance.
+In summary, our work offers an effective method and valuable empirical insights for the community to enhance the intrinsic multilingual capabilities of LRMs.